 - More and more organizations are slowly moving towards outsourcing their B2B integration services to be managed by third-party providers with the right expertise.

 - These services are now delivered over the cloud, on-premise, or over a hybrid deployment model.
-The exponential growth of cloud-based services has opened up a vast number of possibilities wherein the various integration disciplines like B2B integration, Application-to-application (A2A), ETL ( Extract-transform-load), and the like are getting blurred.
+The exponential growth of cloud-based services has opened up a vast number of possibilities wherein the various integration disciplines like B2B integration, application-to-application (A2A), ETL ( extract-transform-load), and the like are getting blurred.
 This is an age where a single integration platform can serve the needs of almost all kinds of integrations.

 SIAM in The Context of B2B Integration

-SIAM – Service Integration and Management essentially means management and governance of services in a multi-sourced environment.
 It introduces the role of a “service integrator”, working towards aggregating and consolidating the services provided by the service providers to deliver value to the customer.
 It is a single logical entity responsible for the end-to-end delivery of services.

-SIAM has been widely adopted by many companies and is slowly gaining its stronghold due to the immense value it brings to multi-sourced environments.
 Using such a strong methodology in B2B integrations would mean having to deliver the same standards and values that SIAM sets for your integration effort.

 So, integration solution providers must strive to adopt SIAM methodologies and best practices to deliver increased value to their customers.